Join us for coffee courses focused on green coffee buying, sensory exercises and coffee roasting at Bay Area CoRoasters (CoRo)

 - Cupping & Evaluation of Roast Success

-Roasting Styles & Impact on Flavor – Monday, May 25
+Roasting Styles & Impact on Flavor – Thursday, May 25 – SOLD OUT

 Looking to add some skills to your roasting tool kit?
 Here, you’ll learn three distinct roasting theories, as well as getting exposure to core conceptual training for roast profiling and stages of development.
 We will demonstrate the roast styles in a drum roaster and evaluate their success on the cupping table with several coffees of varied origin, density, screen size, and moisture content.
 Students will be introduced to the following roasting theories: